View all posts

 From Pilot to Powerhouse

-"The three-dimensional motion of the horse from a physical standpoint—you just can't replace that with one-dimensional movement in the clinic," Marni explains.
-"For participants who struggle with walking, riding the horse imitates the movement of walking for them, so it helps them to develop those same muscles."
+As Marni explains, "The three-dimensional motion of the horse from a physical standpoint—you just can't replace that with one-dimensional movement in the clinic."
+For participants who struggle with walking, riding the horse imitates the movement of walking for them, helping them develop those same muscles.

 "There's something to be said when you come to a place and you're surrounded by people that understand you, and their entire goal is to include you," Sonja explains.